zhwa/mlir-example/book/Chapter-10-Optimizations.md

 3. **Side-effect freedom**: Operation doesn't read/write memory or have other observable effects (pure computation)
 4. **Exception safety**: Operation can't fault (no division by zero, no out-of-bounds access, etc.)

 For arithmetic operations on SSA values, these checks are straightforward.
-For memory operations, LICM is conservative: it doesn't hoist loads/stores because aliasing analysis is complex and wrong hoisting could reorder memory effects incorrectly.
+For memory operations, LICM is conservative: it doesn't hoist loads/stores because **alias analysis** is complex.
+If the compiler can't prove that a `memref.store` inside the loop doesn't affect a `memref.load` you want to hoist, the load must stay inside the loop.
+Wrong hoisting could reorder memory effects incorrectly, breaking correctness.

 **How LICM Works**.
 The algorithm: